sebastjan-hribar/rokku/README.md

 Rokku (ロック - lock) offers authorization for [Hanami web applications](http://hanamirb.org/).

 Authorization was setup as inspired by [this blog post](http://billpatrianakos.me/blog/2013/10/22/authorize-users-based-on-roles-and-permissions-without-a-gem/).
-It support the generation of policy files for each controller where authorized roles are specified for each action.
+It supports the generation of policy files for each controller where authorized roles are specified for each action.

 ## Installation